Service

 A flat battery is often a symptom of a charging-system fault or a parasitic draw, and a slow crank can be the starter motor rather than the battery.
 Diagnose the wrong part and you have either replaced a healthy battery or fitted a new one straight into a fault that will flatten it within weeks.
 The cars that come to us most often are ones that have already been through one or two batteries with the underlying cause never found.

-What our car battery work covers
+What our car and hybrid battery work covers

 12V starter-battery work covers every vehicle type: conventional flooded lead-acid, AGM (absorbed glass mat), and EFB (enhanced flooded battery) types used on start-stop systems.
 We test on calibrated analysers that read state of health, cold-cranking amps and voltage under load, not a quick voltmeter check on a battery that has just been driven.